-Watching a litter of pups interact is better entertainment then anything you can find on TV – guaranteed.
-They play, sleep and eat as one furry pack and, within that group, they speak a language humans do not always understand.
-Play bows, chasing and being chased, growling, barking, yipping, biting, pawing, ear position, facial expressions and tail positions are all forms of non-verbal communication.
-As dog owners, guardians, breeders and trainers, the sooner we learn this language, the better our ability to communicate with our four-legged friends will become, making living under the same roof far more pleasant.
+Watching a litter of pups interact is better entertainment than anything you can find on TV – guaranteed.
+They play, sleep, and eat as one furry pack and, within that group, they speak a language humans do not always understand.
+Play bows, chasing and being chased, growling, barking, yipping, biting, pawing, ear position, facial expressions, and tail positions are all forms of non-verbal communication.
+As dog owners, guardians, breeders, and trainers, the sooner we learn this language, the better our ability to communicate with our four-legged friends will become, making living under the same roof far more pleasant.

 Between the littermates, a hierarchy develops from a very early age.
 The bigger pups may be the ones to get the most amount of milk but they are not always the dominant within the litter.
 The ‘runt’ is often the most independent, most confident and most irrepressible of the litter – to survive when you are half the weight of your littermates takes an intestinal fortitude or ‘guts’ that often the big, well fed pups to do not possess.
 So how does the smaller pup teach or discipline the bigger littermates?
 By fighting for one thing – runts are usually great scrappers and even then they are out matched and pinned to the ground, they continue to fight from underneath the bigger pup.
 Once they get away from the bigger pup, they will often come back for more – irrepressible and determined to push any advantage possible.

 What about biting?
 Pups love to bite each other and often will grab a hunk of skin and pull, shake and twist it until the other pup screams in protest.
 This is how they teach each other how hard to bite during play.
 The biter with the mouth full of his sibling should let go once the bite-ee screams loud enough.